Ultrametric analogues of Ulam stability of groups: Ultrametric approximation and pointwise stability

 \begin{example} The class of all finite groups is $\Aut(X_\bullet^*)$-approximable.
 Indeed, every finite group $C$ can be embedded into $S_n$, for $n$ large enough, which in turn can be embedded into $\Aut(X_n^*)$ by acting on the first letter of a word.
 If $\eta$ denotes this embedding, then $\defe(\eta) = 0$ and $d(\eta(x), id_{X_n^*}) = 1$ for all $1 \neq x \in C$. \end{example}

-For other families, this definition is quite restrictive:
+For other families, this property can be quite restrictive:

-\begin{example} Let $K$ be a field and consider the family $\Gal(K) = \Gal(K)((G_k)_{k \geq 1}, \eee)$ of Galois groups of Galois extensions of $K$: see Example \ref{ex:gal:prof} for the notation.
+\begin{example} Let $K$ be a field whose absolute Galois group is first countable, and consider the family $\Gal(K) = \Gal(K)((G_k)_{k \geq 1}, \eee)$ of Galois groups of Galois extensions of $K$: see Example \ref{ex:gal:prof} for the notation.
 We claim that an infinite class of finite groups cannot be $\Gal(K)$-approximable.

 Suppose that $\C$ is a $\Gal(K)$-approximable class of finite groups.
 Let $\ee > 0$ be the uniform injectivity gap as in the definition, we may assume that $\ee = \ee_k$ for some $k \geq 1$.
-Then for all $C \in \C$ there exists $G/N \in \Gal(K)$ and a map $\eta : C \to G/N$ such that $\defe(\eta) \leq \ee_k$ and $d(\eta(x), 1) > \ee_k$ for all $1 \neq x \in C$.
+Then for all $C \in \C$ there exists $G/N \in \Gal(K)$ and a map $\eta \colon C \to G/N$ such that $\defe(\eta) \leq \ee_k$ and $d(\eta(x), 1) > \ee_k$ for all $1 \neq x \in C$.
 The first inequality implies that $\eta$ induces a homomorphism $C \to (G/N) / (G_k N / N) \cong G / G_k N$, and the second one implies that this homomorphism is injective.
 Therefore $|C| \leq [G : G_k N] \leq [G : G_k]$.
 Since the inequality holds for every $C$, this implies that $\C$ is finite. \end{example}

-By Proposition \ref{prop:approx_1} a restriction of this kind is necessary.
+By Proposition \ref{prop:approx_1}, in order to prove that all finite groups are $\G$-approximable, some restriction on $\G$ is necessary.
 For instance if a finite group does not belong to $\MQ(\G)$, then it cannot be $\G$-approximable.
-But when the local embeddings take place in a $\G$-approximable class, then we can prove a converse to Proposition \ref{prop:approx_1}:
+When the local embeddings take place in a $\G$-approximable class, then we can prove a converse to Proposition \ref{prop:approx_1}:

 \begin{proposition} Let $\C$ be a $\G$-approximable class of groups and $\Gamma$ a countable group.
 If $\Gamma$ is locally embeddable into $\C$, then $\Gamma$ is $\G$-approximable.
-If $\Gamma$ is fully residually-$\C$, then $\Gamma$ is strongly $\G$-approximable. \end{proposition}
+If $\Gamma$ is fully residually-$\C$, then $\Gamma$ is uniformly $\G$-approximable. \end{proposition}